chintanboghara/Networking-And-Protocols/SPF.md

 ---

 By implementing SPF, you can improve your domain's email security and reduce the risk of phishing attacks and email spoofing.
-Let me know if you need help crafting or testing an SPF record!